golanlevin/DrawingWithMachines/assignments/08_personal_project/README.md

 Please do one of the following:

 * Revise an earlier project, **OR**
-* Conduct an experiment towards a new project.
+* Conduct a preliminary experiment towards a new project.

+Consider the following:

+* If you revise an earlier project, this is a good opportunity to try to make something nice/large/better.
+* If you tinker with a preliminary experiment: You have permission to make failed experiments.
-If you're not sure what to do, don't worry, we'll workshop you together in class.
+* If you're not sure what to do, don't worry, we'll workshop this together in class.

 *Now*,